Donald Trump is getting nervous. Internal polls show him losing in November unless the economy comes roaring back.

 Dr. Bright’s complaint alleges the administration repeatedly ignored his warnings about critical supply shortages and removed him from his position because he refused to adopt scientifically unproven treatments for the virus.

 Step 3: Push a false narrative about “freedom” and “liberation.”

 Weeks ago, Trump called on citizens to “LIBERATE” states like Michigan, whose Democratic governor, Gretchen Whitmer, imposed strict stay-at-home rules.

 Michigan has the third-highest number of Covid-19 deaths in America, although tenth in population.
-When on Thursday Whitmer extended the rules to May 28, gun-toting protesters rushed the statehouse chanting “Lock her up!”
+When Whitmer extended the rules to May 28, gun-toting protesters rushed the state house chanting “Lock her up!”

 Rather than condemn their behavior, Trump suggested Whitmer “make a deal” with them.

-Meanwhile, the Attorney General, William Barr, has directed the Justice Department to take legal action against any state or local authorities imposing lockdown measures that “could be violating the constitutional rights and civil liberties of individual citizens.”
+Meanwhile, Attorney General William Barr has directed the Justice Department to take legal action against any state or local authorities imposing lockdown measures that “could be violating the constitutional rights and civil liberties of individual citizens.”